• Skip to primary navigation

 • About

-×
+• ×

-Published: Mar 1, 2019 by Zerrin & Yusuf
+Published: Mar 1, 2019 · Modified: May 19, 2025 by Zerrin & Yusuf

-Sweet Rice Porridge Recipe
+Rice Porridge Breakfast

-Jump to Recipe·Print Recipe
+Jump to Recipe

 Rice porridge recipe topped with cinnamon, orange jam, kumquats and almonds served in white ceramic bowls.

-Although it’s not a traditional Turkish dish, I make it often with different toppings whenever we have leftover rice or when I feel too lazy to make my favorite Baked Rice Pudding Recipe.
 Believe it or not, I wasn’t aware that this is an actual recipe that is made by others around the world too.
 Have you ever heard of Jamaican rice porridge recipe?
-My recipe is very similar to it.
-It was quite amazing for me to find out this piece of information.
-I just thought that it is my way of using up leftover rice with a sweet twist.
+Our recipe is very similar to it.
+It was quite amazing for us to find out this piece of information.
+We thought that it was our way of using up leftover rice with a sweet twist.

 How To Make